ethereum/ethereum-org-website/docs/dot-net/index.md

 title: Ethereum for .NET Developers
 meta:
   - name: description
-    content: Learn how to develop for Ethereum using rust-based projects and tooling
+    content: Learn how to develop for Ethereum using .NET-based projects and tooling
   - property: og:title
     content: Ethereum for .NET Developers
   - property: og:description